-3. Concentration of credit risk:
+3. Concentration of Credit Risk

 In the normal course of business, the Partnership maintains its cash balances in a financial institution, which at times may exceed federally insured limits.
 The Partnership is subject to credit risk to the extent the financial institution with which it conducts business is unable to fulfill contracted obligations on its behalf.
-Management monitors the financial condition of this financial institution and does not anticipate any losses from this counterparty.
+Management monitors the financial condition of the financial institution and does not anticipate any losses from the counterparty.

-4. Committed capital:
+4. Committed Capital

-The total committed capital to the Partnership as of June 30, 2022, was \$32.2 million, of which 51% had been drawn as of June 30, 2022.
+Excluding Commitment 2 (see Note 12), the total committed capital to the Partnership as of March 31, 2024 was \$32.2 million, of which 70% had been drawn as of March 31, 2024.
 The Commitment Period ended June 3, 2018, as defined in the Agreement.
-The General Partner may call commitments to enable the Partnership to make investments committed by it (including contingent commitments that ultimately become committed investments), to pay fees and expenses, or provide reserves.
-No limited partner is required to fund an amount in excess of its uncalled commitment.
+The General Partner may call commitments to enable the Partnership to make investments committed by it (including contingent commitments that ultimately become committed investments), to pay fees and expenses, or to provide reserves.
+No Limited Partner is required to fund an amount in excess of its uncalled commitment.

-5. Allocations and distribution of profits and losses:
+5. Allocations and Distribution of Profits and Losses

-Profits and losses will be allocated among the Partners in a manner such that, the Capital Account of each Partner, immediately after making such allocation, is as nearly as possible equal to the distributions that would be made if the Partnership were dissolved, its affairs wound up, its assets sold for cash equal to their Carrying Value, its liabilities were satisfied, and the net assets of the Partnership were distributed.
+Profits and losses will be allocated among the Partners in a manner such that the Capital Account of each Partner, immediately after making such allocation, is as nearly as possible equal to the distributions that would be made if the Partnership were dissolved, its affairs were wound up, its assets were sold for cash equal to their Carrying Value, its liabilities were satisfied, and the net assets of the Partnership were distributed.
 Distributions are prioritized as follows based upon each Partners' Percentage Interest in each CIV: (1) 100% to the Limited Partners and General Partner until they have received distributions in an amount equal to their capital contributions to date, and (2) thereafter, 90% to the Limited Partners and 10% (the Carried Interest) to the General Partner, subject to a clawback provision.

-6. Bank line of credit:
+6. Bank Line of Credit

-The Partnership has a \$2,000,000 line of credit which is secured by all capital contributions, capital contribution proceeds, capital calls and all other proceeds and rights to payment from the Partners in the Partnership.
-Borrowings under this arrangement currently bear interest at a fixed rate of 3.95%.
-For the year ended June 30, 2022, the average borrowings were \$573,223, and the average interest rate was 3.80%.
-The maximum borrowing for the year ended June 30, 2022 was \$1,916,121.
+The Partnership has a \$2,000,000 line of credit which is secured by all capital contributions, capital calls, and all other proceeds and rights to payment from the Partners in the Partnership.
+Borrowings under this arrangement as of March 31, 2024 bear interest at a fixed rate of 3.95%.
+For the nine-month period from July 1, 2023 through March 31, 2024, the average borrowings were \$362,946, and the average interest rate was 3.95%.
+The maximum borrowing for the nine-month period from July 1, 2023 through March 31, 2024 was \$1,528,634.
 The Partnership is in compliance with all covenants associated with the line of credit.

-The line of credit, previously set to mature on April 1, 2022, was renewed on such date.
-As a part of this renewal, the maturity date was extended to April 1, 2024 and the interest rate increased from 3.75% to 3.95%.
-All other material terms are unchanged.
+The maturity date on the line of credit was to be April 1, 2024, though the maturity date has been extended to April 1, 2026.
+Beginning on April 1, 2024, borrowings will bear interest at a floating rate of 7.50%, which is calculated as The Wall Street Journal Prime Rate less 1.0%.

-7. Management fee / monitoring charge:
+7. Management Fee/Monitoring Charge